kshannon-ucsd/cogs8/pages/activities.md

 ## Getting Started

+{: .note .fs-2 }
+We will cover some of the examples in this introduction to Microbit write up in class.
+But you should all work through these simple examples at home to get more practice with the Microbit.
+We will **not be grading** you on this Intro Activity.

 ### Up and running with the Microbit

 - Up and Running with your BBC Microbit <a href="https://microbit.org/get-started/first-steps/introduction/" target="_blank" rel="noopener">view &#x2197;</a>